linode/docs/docs/guides/databases/redis/using-redis-transaction-blocks/index.md

     MULTI

-This begins a new transaction block.
-Subsequent commands you enter are queued in sequence.
-The queuing ends and the queued commands are executed when you complete the block with the following command:
+The `MULTI` command begins a new transaction block.
+Any subsequent commands you enter are queued in sequence.
+To end the queuing of commands and complete the transaction block, use the following command:

     EXEC

-Here is a full example.
+The commands displayed below include a complete example of creating a transaction block with the `MULTI` and `EXEC` commands.
 It starts with the `MULTI` command to initiate a transaction block.
-Then it creates a new key with a value of `10`, increments that key's value by one.
+Then it creates a new key with a value of `10` and increments that key's value by one.
 The key is then reset to `8` and again increments the value by one.
 Finally, the `EXEC` command completes the block and executes the transaction.

     MULTI
     SET the_key 10